 JEDI also provides a single, comprehensive source of up-to-date information enabling us to provide relevant, timely and accessible information to better understand the needs of a changing economy.

 Building skills profiles with the Australian Skills Classification

-As part of the JEDI project, we are building on work from the Department of Education, Skills and Employment to develop a data-driven Australian Skills Classification.
+As part of the JEDI project, we have built the Australian Skills Classification.
 This enables exploration of the connections and transferability within, and between, jobs and qualifications.